blockprotocol/blockprotocol/rfcs/README.md

 ## Before creating an RFC

-[Before creating an RFC]: #before-creating-an-rfc
+[before creating an rfc]: #before-creating-an-rfc

 A hastily-proposed RFC can hurt its chances of acceptance.
 Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.

 Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.

 The most common preparations for writing and submitting an RFC includes talking the idea over on our [community Discord server], or in relevant Issue threads when the idea stems from previous discussion.